 THE SOUTH SIOUX CITY EXTENDED CAMPUS WORKFORCE TRAINING CENTER AND PROGRAM EXPANSION

 The Governor and the state legislature approved the use of American Rescue Plan Act (ARPA) funds for community college workforce development projects intended to help the state recover from the pandemic.
-Northeast's allocation of $10 million will be utilized primarily for two projects: The Northeast Nebraska Innovation Studio and Fabrication Lab and for the South Sioux City Workforce Training Center.
+Northeast's allocation of $10 million will be utilized primarily for two projects: The Northeast Nebraska Innovation Hub and Fabrication Lab and for the South Sioux City Workforce Training Center.

 These projects support our region's small businesses and are aimed at many of the industries most negatively impacted by the pandemic.
 The college plans to utilize grant funds, ARPA dollars and private contributions to complete these projects.
 These projects are intended to begin in early 2023 and be completed by 2025.